 Should you want to dive further into/revisit the world of Die Hard, then a boxset is available containing all five movies.
 The regular five-disc Blu-ray collection is available from Amazon UK, or a special six-disc Nakatomi Plaza edition is available from Amazon US.

-The Die Hard Nakatomi Plaza edition includes all five films, plus a bonus disc.
+The US Die Hard Nakatomi Plaza edition includes all five films, plus a bonus disc.
 Yippee Ki-yay!

 Disclaimer: I earn a commission for products purchased through some links in this article.